fredfeng/CS292C/projects/proj1/README.md

 - Function parameters are immutable, just like in Dafny.
 This means that if you wish to modify a parameter, you must first copy it into a local variable, and modify the local variable instead.
-- Everything is Difny is by-value, and nothing is by-reference.
+- Everything in Difny is by-value, and nothing is by-reference.
 This includes assignments and method calls:
   - Assignments to arrays are by-value.
 For example, `a := b;` will copy the entire array `b` into `a`.
   - Function calls and returns are by-value.
 For example, in `a := f(b);`, the return value will be copied into `a`.